Anoplotherium: Skull

 In the auditory region (including the temporal bones), the periotic bone of the inner ear is extensive, the internal auditory meatus and facial canal openings of the temporal bone being visible in the lower triangular area of the periotic bone.
 The tympanic part of the temporal bone is connected partially to the squamosal bone, remains separate from the periotic bone, and consists of a small but thick auditory bulla (hollow bony structure of the auditory region), which projects underneath the petrous part of the temporal bone.
+The mandible is elongated, its lower edge being nearly straight.
+The angle of the mandible is prominent and rounded.
+The coronoid process of the mandible is strong.

 In a skull fragment of A. laurillardi with incisors and canine alveoli, the known length of the nasal region is large, measuring 38.1 mm.
 The trait of large nasals is similar to what was observed in a skull of Diplobune secundaria, which are recorded to be massive, elongated, and connected to each other and the maxilla.
 Cyril Gagnaison and Jean-Jacques Leroux proposed in the case of D. secundaria that the elongated nasal region supports the presence of a very tapered tongue, which similar to giraffes may have allowed it to pull plant branches.